Culture of Somalia: Languages

 The Somali language is the official language of Somalia.
 It is a member of the Cushitic branch of the Afro-Asiatic language family, and its nearest relatives are the Afar and saho languages.
 Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.

 Somali dialects are divided into three main groups: Northern, Benaadir and Maay.
 Northern Somali (or Northern-Central Somali) forms the basis for Standard Somali.
 Benaadir (also known as Coastal Somali) is spoken on the Benadir coast from Adale to south of Merca, including Mogadishu, as well as in the immediate hinterland.
 The coastal dialects have additional phonemes which do not exist in Standard Somali.
 Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern areas of Somalia.

 Since Somali had long lost its ancient script, a number of writing systems have been used over the years for transcribing the language.
 Of these, the Somali alphabet is the most widely used, and has been the official writing script in Somalia since the government of former President of Somalia Siad Barre formally introduced it in October 1972.

 The script was developed by a number of leading scholars of Somali, including Musa Haji Ismail Galal, B. W. Andrzejewski and Shire Jama Ahmed specifically for transcribing the Somali language, and uses all letters of the English Latin alphabet except p, v and z.
 Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing Somali include the long-established Arabic script and Wadaad's writing.
 Indigenous writing systems developed in the twentieth century include the Osmanya, Borama and Kaddare scripts, which were invented by Osman Yusuf Kenadid, Sheikh Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare, respectively.

 In addition to Somali, Arabic is an official national language of Somalia.
 Many Somalis speak it due to centuries-old ties with the Arab World, the far-reaching influence of the Arabic media, and religious education.

 English is also widely used and taught.
 Italian used to be a major language, but its influence significantly diminished following independence.
 It is now most frequently heard among older generations who were in contact with the Italians at that time or later as migrants into Italy.
 Other minority languages include Bravanese, a variant of the Bantu Swahili language that is spoken along the coast by the Bravanese people.

-Clan and family structure

-The clan groupings of the Somali people are important social units, and clan membership plays a central part in Somali culture and politics.
-Clans are patrilineal and are divided into sub-clans and sub-sub-clans, resulting in extended families.